Thursday, 31 March 2011

 2001 - The Strategic Communication Plan for the US Centers for Disease Control's DES National Education Campaign as a model for Australia is ignored by the Minister for Health & Aged Care.

 2005 - TGA's Bulletin (which targets medical professionals) reports on screening guidelines for DES daughters.
+There is no media release issued in relation to this Bulletin item.

 2006 - Research shows DES daughters over age 40 have increased risk for developing breast cancer.

 2008 - Legal assistance sought by DES Action Australia-NSW, following four years unsuccessful lobbying to have TGA's 2004 media release misinformation addressed.
-TGA then issues Bulletin and media release with the correct information, including 2006 research finding regarding increased breast cancer risk in DES daughters and their need for annual mammography.
+TGA then issues a Safety Alert and media release with the correct information, including 2006 research finding regarding increased breast cancer risk in DES daughters and their need for annual mammography.
 No media interest transpired.
 Australian woman wins a legal battle with DES manufacturers in USA.

 Please view the DES Action USA Key Events at http://www.desaction.org/timeline.htm

-0 comments:
+No comments: